-The Knack Pack is an excellent backpack for business travelers, easily going from a professional everyday carry bag to a carryon backpack for travel.
+The Knack Business Backpack is an excellent backpack for business travelers, easily going from a professional everyday carry bag to a carry-on backpack for travel.

-As Knackpackers travel for work, they also like to take some “tourist time” after a day of meetings, or extend their trip over the weekend to explore a new city.
+As Knackpackers travel for work, many also like to take some “tourist time” after a day of meetings or extend their trip over the weekend to explore a new city.

-Seeing this love of adventure, the Knack Team thought it would be a great idea to share our recommendations for visiting different cities.
+Seeing this love of adventure, the Knack Team thought it would be a great idea to share our recommendations of things to do when visiting different cities.

 We’re a 100% remote company, so over the next few months we’ll share recommendations for visiting places like Dallas, Texas, Providence, Rhode Island, Denver, Colorado – and a few other cities.
-You can read our recommendations for Portland, OR, here!
+You can read our recommendations for Portland, OR!

-Today, Knack CEO, Chad Mellen, is sharing his recommendations for making the most out of a business trip to Providence, Rhode Island.
+Today, Knack CEO, Chad Mellen, shares his recommendations for making the most out of a business trip to Providence, Rhode Island.

 Should You Stay in an AirBnb or Hotel?

 Depending on where in Providence you want to stay, the selection for AirBnBs can be considerably better than for hotels.
 If a Knackpacker really wants to stay in the downtown area, I recommend The Hotel Providence.
 It is a boutique hotel that is nicely decorated and sits in the heart of downtown Providence within walking distance of some great restaurants and stores.